MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/ipv6-support.md

 - IPv6 does not support BlackBerry® Enterprise Server (BES) because BlackBerry doesn't support IPv6.

+- If you use Active Directory Federation Services (AD FS) as part of your Office 365 it is not supported to advertise your AD FS network endpoint to Office 365 using IPv6.
+You should not include AAAA records in the AD FS DNS entry when using Exchange Online.

 Here's a short link you can use to come back: [https://aka.ms/o365ip6](https://aka.ms/o365ip6)

 ## See also